jrladd/CIS241/slides/hypothesistesting.md

 ## T-Tests let you calculate a p-value for a difference in means.

 In our example of two groups in our data, we could test whether their difference in means is significant using a **t-test**.

-A t-test estimates the random reshuffled distributions based on a series of assumptions about what that distribution should look like.
-It calculates a p-value based on that "t-distribution."
+It calculates a p-value based on a "t-distribution."

 Different statistical tests calculate p-values for other kinds of differences.